Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - Products Page, where users can view all the products or products based on filtering criteria.

 - Product Detail Page, detailing information about the product.
 From here users can add products to their bags or decide to return to the products page.
+Underneath the product detail there is a form where users can write a review and provide a star rating.
+Only users that are logged in can leave a review.

 - Shopping Bag page, where users can see what products have been added to their bag and adjust the quantity as needed.